tebmed/privBench/overuse-permissions/reflective-appi-calls/camera-api/README.md

 # Overprivileged Application - Invoking Camera Api through Java Reflection
-In this case, the application **vulnerable** make call to the CAMER Api using java reflection as follow (See openCamera() in MainActivity class for more details):
+In this case, the application **vulnerable** makes use of Java reflection to call the Camera API.
+The code snippet below demonstrates how the app invokes the Camera API through reflection:

 ````java
    Method openCameraMethod =